From the Blog

 The Pennsylvania Supreme Court’s Robinson Township Decision: A Step Back for Marcellus Shale, A Step Forward for Environmental Rights and the Public Trust

-On December 19, in Robinson Township v.
+On December 19, 2013, in Robinson Township v.
 Commonwealth of Pennsylvania, the Pennsylvania Supreme Court held unconstitutional major parts of Pennsylvania’s “Act 13”—a 2012 oil and gas law designed to facilitate the development of natural gas from Marcellus Shale.
-In so doing, the Court…
+In so doing, the Court breathed new life into Article I, Section 27 of Pennsylvania’s constitution…

 Who is John Dernbach?